Low-Res MFA Degree Requirements and Specifications

 Description

-How is writing art?
-How is writing art connected to writing about art?
-How do various theories of poetics shape writing as art?
-This online course addresses the craft of writing in view of urgent issues of contemporary art.
-Students will develop and manage their own blogs and participate in continuing online discussions.
-The final requirement will be a finished body of writing.
 This course combines study of texts on aesthetics and language¿concentrating on works that experiment with autobiographical forms¿with short writing exercises encouraging students to reimagine genres of art writing such as artist statements, interviews, press releases, and reviews.
-Authors explored will include Theresa Hak Kyung Cha, Peter Ho Davies, Lara Mimosa Montes, Claudia Rankine and Anne Truitt.
-Every week, students will share short responses to readings and brief writing exercises.
-Students will complete a final project of their own design, one formed in conversation with their classmates.
-Throughout the semester, there will be regular, required synchronous meetings via Zoom for discussion of course exercises and materials.
+The authors explored will include Theresa Hak Kyung Cha, Peter Ho Davies, Lara Mimosa Montes, Claudia Rankine and Anne Truitt.
+Students will share short responses to readings and brief writing exercises every week.
+Students will complete a final project of their design, one formed in conversation with their classmates.
+Throughout the semester, there will be regular, required synchronous meetings (Mondays, 6 PM CST) via Zoom for discussion of course exercises and materials as well as asynchronous meetings when required.

 Prerequisites